-Number of notches § All the characteristics below should apply 2 notches Sovereigns with: • An independent monetary policy with a track record of free-floating of floating exchange rate (excluding sovereigns that have committed to join a monetary union) and its currency is widely traded • Active local-currency fixed income and money market (with a capitalization typically above 20% of GDP and an active secondary market trading). • Neither the political score nor the fiscal score is more than one point weaker than the average of the four other scores.
-1 notch Sovereigns with: • An independent monetary policy with a track record of a free-floating or floating exchange rate (including sovereigns that have committed to join a monetary union with a free floating or floating currency) or with a managed exchange rate regime transitioning towards a more flexible regime. • Active local-currency fixed income and money market (with a capitalization typically above 10% of GDP and some secondary market trading). • The fiscal score is not more than one point weaker than the average of the four other scores.
-Zero notches Other sovereigns exchange restrictions on paym discriminatory currency arrang currency debt. ¶As reflected by a currency that larization of deposits or claims exceeds 50%, for sovereigns imposing ents and transfers for current international transactions or engaging in ements, or for sovereigns with a track record of default on their local-at is listed for global foreign exchange market turnover in the Bank for report, "Triennial Central Bank Survey."

-§When a foreign-currency rating moves to the 'CCC' range, indicating a near term risk of default, there is a greater visibility on potential differences in default scenarios between a sovereign's foreign-currency and local-currency obligations.
-In this case, if Standard & Poor's expects the sovereign not to default on local-currency obligations, the local-currency rating stays in the 'B' category, thereby increasing the notching
+Number of notches § All the characteristics below should apply 2 notches Sovereigns with: An independent monetary policy with a track record of free-floating or floating exchange rate (excluding sovereigns that have committed to join a monetary union) and its currency is widely traded¶ Active local-currency fixed income and money market (with a capitalization typically above 20% of GDP and an active secondary market trading).
+Neither the political score nor the fiscal score is more than one point weaker than the average of the four other scores.
+1 notch Sovereigns with: An independent monetary policy with a track record of a free-floating or floating exchange rate (including sovereigns that have committed to join a monetary union with a free floating or floating currency) or with a managed exchange rate regime transitioning towards a more flexible regime.
+Active local-currency fixed income and money market (with a capitalization typically above 10% of GDP and some secondary market trading).
+The fiscal score is not more than one point weaker than the average of the four other scores.
+Zero notches O ther sovereigns exchange restrictions on payme discriminatory currency arrange currency debt. ¶As reflected by a currency that International Settlement (BIS) r §When a foreign-currency ratin greater visibility on potential dif local-currency obligations.
+In th arization of deposits or claim s exceeds 50%, for sovereigns imposing ents and transfers for current international transactions or engaging in ements, or for sovereigns with a track record of default on their local- t is listed for global foreign exchange market turnover in the Bank for report, "Triennial Central Bank Survey." g moves to the 'CCC' range, indicating a near term risk of default, there is a ferences in default scenarios between a sovereign's foreign-currency and is case, if Standard & Poor's expects the sovereign not to default on local- currency rating stays in the 'B' category, thereby increasing the notching

 - 124. Issue-specific considerations.
 There are two cases when our rating on a local-currency debt instrument might differ from the sovereign local-currency rating: - When a government issues a local currency-payable debt instrument, for which debt service is linked to another currency.
 This issue receives the same rating as that on the sovereign's foreign-currency debt because, in a stress scenario, we expect this debt type to behave much like foreign-currency debt, with debt holders exchanging the local-currency debt service proceeds into foreign currency.
 A typical example of this kind of instrument was the dollar-indexed "tesobonos" that the Mexican government issued in its domestic market in the 1990s. - When a government issues local-currency debt in the global capital markets and the debt documentation states that the obligations rank pari passu with foreign-currency obligations.
 This issue receives the same rating as that on the sovereign's foreign-currency debt. - 125.
 The approach does not reverse, however, for foreign-currency-denominated debt issued in domestic markets.
 Such debt always receives a foreign-currency rating to such debt.
 Foreign-currency debt issuance generally diminishes the buffer that a domestic capital market can provide against economic and political shocks.
-We observe that such differential issuance often indicates domestic investors' lack of confidence in the local currency.
+We observe that such issuance often indicates domestic investors' lack of confidence in the local currency.